 Wildfire severity percent of total burn area and percent decreases/increases (negative/positive) in severity percent due to fuel reduction management.
-The initial high severity percent is increased annually by 0.27%, with proportional decreases in medium and low severity fractions.
+The initial 2010 high severity percent increases annually at a historic rate of 0.27%, with proportional decreases in medium and low severity fractions.
 The management adjustments are the percent change in the annual value of the respective severity class.

-Management Effects on Wildfire
+Initial 2010 values Management Effects on Wildfire Severity

-Initial value ue Severity

-Wildfire Prescribed Thinning, Partial cut, Understory
+Wildfire Severity without management Prescribed burn Thinning, Partial cut, and Clearcut Understory treatment

-Severity burn and Clearcut treatment

 High 26% -68% -26% -24%

 Medium 29% -13% +10% +30%

 Low 45% +94% +19% -6%

-2.3.7.
+2.2.7.
 Land type conversion

 Land type conversion is driven by three main levers in CALAND.
 First, there are baseline annual area changes that are applied to all land categories except for Water and Ice, which are assumed to remain constant.
-Second, several management practices effect land type conversion, including avoided conversion (Growth reduction), all the restoration practices, forest area expansion (Afforestion), and Reforestation (complementary to wildfire non-regeneration) (see 2.3.4).
-Third, wildfire constrains land type conversion through optional non-regeneration (conversion to Shrubland) of some Forest area burned by high severity wildfire (see 2.3.6).
+Second, several management practices effect land type conversion, including avoided conversion (Growth reduction), all the restoration practices, Afforestion (from Grassland and Shrubland), and Reforestation (from Shrubland; complementary to wildfire non-regeneration).
+Third, wildfire constrains land type conversion through optional non-regeneration (conversion to Shrubland) of some Forest area burned by high severity wildfire (Section 2.2.6).

-Baseline annual area change inputs: options and methods of derivation

-There are two options for baseline annual area change inputs: remote sensing-based extrapolation, representing historical trends, and model-based extrapolation, representing land-use driven trends of urban expansion and expansion/contraction of cultivated lands.
-One of these options is designated when creating the input files using write_caland.r.
+Baseline annual area change inputs: options and methods of derivation extrapolation, representing historical trends, and 2) model-based extrapolation, representing historical land-use driven trends of urban expansion and expansion/contraction of cultivated lands.
+One of these options is designated when creating the input files using write_caland_inputs.r.